5 Tips for Success From GivingTuesday’s Chief Data Officer

-This post is a guest blog from Will Schmidt, Head of Marketing for the Cause & Purpose podcast.
-Alongside host Mike Spear, these two former Classy veterans are sharing social impact leaders’ stories, successes, failures, and lessons-learned from a life spent solving the world’s most important social challenges.
+This is a guest blog from Will Schmidt, Head of Marketing for the Cause & Purpose podcast.
+Alongside host Mike Spear, these two former Classy veterans are sharing social impact leaders’ stories, successes, failures, and lessons learned from a life spent solving the world’s most important social challenges.
 Follow them on Spotify for new episodes that launch every two weeks.

-These statistics are especially relevant given the COVID pandemic and the impact many thought it would have on donors’ willingness to give.
+These statistics are especially relevant given the recent economic uncertainty and the impact many thought it would have on donors’ willingness to give.
 As we look toward Giving Tuesday, many are filled with excitement for yet another impactful day of giving.

 1. Let Supporters Be Part of the Solution

-Now, you may not be able to let your logo go free to the public.
+Now, you may not be able to let your nonprofit logo go free to the public.
 (And that’s not the real learning here.)
-The lesson is that we do better work when we work together, and when we give supporters an opportunity to be part of the solution with us.
+The lesson is that we do better work when we work together and when we give supporters an opportunity to be part of the solution.

 For example, you can compile key learnings from your successful Giving Tuesday communications plans and distribute them to other grassroots organizations that need help with emails, social media, or direct mail.
 Those organizations can, in turn, share information back to you about driving grassroots participation.

 Cultivate a mindset of co-creation, peer learning, and collaboration instead of competition.
 The intersection of those concepts is where you’ll be able to make the biggest impact possible.